 The [Collection/Name of Team] Team tags are all of the other parts of the car.
 Each part has a specific function and purpose for how it is used.
 These tags are less visible to the broader team's eye.
-They are tags that should be used by each team to surface knowledge that is most relevant to their role, materials, processes in their day-to-day workflow.
+They are tags that should be used by each team to surface knowledge that is most relevant to their role, materials, and processes in their day-to-day workflow.

-Just like you can teach someone to drive stick-shift, you can also teach other departments how to use some of the tags in your team tags category that are most relevant to them.
+Just like you can teach someone to drive a stick-shift, you can also teach other departments how to use some of the tags in your team tags category that are most relevant to them.

 6. Re-tag existing knowledge using your new tags

 Tag, you're it! 🏃♀️With your tool belt of tags assembled and Collection Champs by your side, it's time to tag any existing knowledge using your tag Structure as your guide.
 Re-tag the Collection by either navigating through each Card on your Boards or utilizing Card Manager to tag Card quickly by using Guru's bulk tag action.

 We advise dividing and conquering this project by designating specific Boards for your Collection Champs to tackle and tag.